mirage/mirage-www/tmpl/wiki/dev-preview-checklist.md

 * Proof concept of distributed system (ideally can be demo'd for OSCON).
 Current thinking is something like OCamlot or Signpost.
 This would be a nice "Hello world!" demo as it requires actors and a persistent job queue.
 For example, i.e spawning new VMs in response to load, as evidenced by self-scaling web-server.

-!!TODO

-* Integrate `ocaml-tuntap` into `mirage-platform` to remove tun hacks [vincent]
-* `mirari run` as a stateful process working with libvirt and EC2.
-* cohttp/ssl releases [anil]
-* obuild instead of oasis for core libraries for better cross-compilation/portability/speed
-* Jenga? [dave]

 !!Repositories

 All of these repositories need to be code-reviewed and run over with ocamldoc.
 Purge the TODO hacks when you go over them, or explicitly pull them out into a top-level TODO file.